KULeuven-Diepenbeek/osc-course/content/ch2-interrupts/lab1_arduino-bm.md

 {{% task %}}
 1. Try to find out **HOW** the selection of the correct file in io.h is done.<br/>
-2. Make a new program that adds a blinking to a different port.
+2. Make a new program that adds a blinking LED to a different port.
 3. Modify the new program so there is a phase shift of 90° between both blinking lights.
 {{% /task %}}